jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 DAX is a caching solution for DynamoDB that can be placed in front of the database.
 This will provide much improved read performance _without any application changes_.

 > For read-heavy or bursty workloads, DAX provides increased throughput and potential operational cost savings by reducing the need to overprovision read capacity units.
-This is especially beneficial for applications that require repeated reads for individual keys.
+This is especially beneficial for _applications that require repeated reads for individual keys_.

 ### Use Cases
 - Applications that require the fastest possible response time for reads.
 Some examples include real-time bidding, social gaming, and trading applications.
 DAX delivers fast, in-memory read performance for these use cases.